 - Look in your closet: You may already have the perfect coat or pair of leggings that has the fabric you want to use.
 It doesn’t matter if the labels are torn out and you don’t know what the contents are; you can use this as a reference to source fabric + trims.
 This is a great option because you already know the fabrics wear and wash well.

 - Shop the market: Go to your favorite stores and find something similar to what you want.
 Ask the sales reps what fabrics are selling best right now.
-They are super knowledgeable and always happy to share.
+They are often super knowledgeable and always happy to share.
 You don’t need to tell them about your brand, just ask: “What fabrics are doing really well for lounge pants, I’m looking for something that won’t pill, doesn’t collect lint and hair and feels like butter!”
 Buy a few options and then wear them!
 Wash them!
 Love them hard to make sure they hold up!

 Once you have a reference sample (or a few), you know what fabric you’re trying to source wholesale.